cyberyurei2000/mpv-osc-clock/docs/README.txt

     2025/10/20 ver 2.01
         Features:
-            ・When enabling or disabling the clock, a message will be display on the OSD ・You can disable or reenable it with the "showosdmsg" option
+            ・When enabling or disabling the clock, a message will be display on the OSD ・You can disable or re-enable it with the "showosdmsg" option

     2025/08/15 ver 2.00
         Features: